 This was a pivotal moment in my life.
 I pivoted on it, and then I fell on the ground and I stayed there for a long time, wallowing in self-pity.
 I cried.
 I wept.
 I wailed.
 Nothing changed.
 For eight months I lived that way.

 Now you see me where I was when we first began this story.
 Washing dishes, drinking, and crying.
 However, at this moment I have realized something.

 I realized, holding a knife in my hand, that I was perfectly capable of using it for more than vegetables.

-It was humanly possible to destroy another human being, and my hands were able.
-They were strong enough, and I had all the reason in the world to do it.
+I could destroy another human being.
+I had all the reason in the world to do it.
 It was like a lightbulb lit up and exploded in my brain.

 There, behind the yellow door, I decided.

 I was going to kill him.